cre8magic/cre8magic/docs-src/pages/oqtane-theme-guides/theme-assets/vite/index.md

 ### 1.1 Create `package.json`

-In the root directory of your theme project, create (or update) a `package.json` file with the required dependencies.
+In the `Client` directory of your theme project, create (or update) a `package.json` file with the required dependencies.
 For example:

 ```json
 {